Sociology PhDs on the Job Market

 Jill D. Weinberg

-She has published six articles in journals, including Sociological Methods & Research and Southern California Law Review.
-She is a regular a contributor for the “The Life of the Law,” a multimedia program devoted to discussions about law in everyday life.
-Opinion editorials based on her research have appeared in outlets such as the “Huffington Post,” and “the Advocate,” the largest U.S. circulating magazine devoted to lesbian, gay, bisexual, and transgender issues (LGBT).
+She has published eight articles in journals, including Sociological Methods & Research, Sociological Science, and Law & Social Inquiry.
+She is a regular a contributor for the "Huffington Post," and the “The Life of the Law,” a multimedia program devoted to discussions about law in everyday life.
+Opinion editorials based on her research have appeared in outlets such as the “Talking Points Memo,” "Truth-Out," and “the Advocate,” the largest U.S. circulating magazine devoted to lesbian, gay, bisexual, and transgender issues (LGBT).

 “Making Gender Matter.
 Gendered Opportunities, Contested Research Objects, and the Making of an Interdisciplinary Field: Women’s and Gender Studies in American Universities, 1970-2010”

 Sociology of Culture; Sociology of Knowledge/Science; Sociology of Gender; Theory.